parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/reading-writing-and-technology.md

 ---

-### Using Technology
+## Using Technology

-**Computers**

-- May help if speaking or writing is difficult, but tremor or stiffness can make usage challenging.
+### Computers
+If you struggle to communicate by speaking or writing, you could consider using equipment that may reduce these challenges - like a computer or tablet.
+But, you may find it challenging to use these if you have a lot of tremor or stiffness.

-**What can I try?**
+### What can I try for myself?

-- Use a touchscreen device (tablet or smartphone) instead of a standard keyboard.
-- Use video call apps like Zoom, Skype, Facetime, or Google Meet requiring little typing.
-- Use talk-to-text software to convert spoken words into written text.

-**Training & Support:**
+- If you use a laptop and find typing on a standard keyboard difficult, try typing on a touchscreen (e.g. tablet or mobile phone).
+- Video call software can be easy to use with little typing needed.
+E.g. Zoom, Teams, Facetime, Google Meet.
+- You can use talk-to-text software to send messages to friends or family.
+Talk-to-text means you push a button, talk, and the program takes your verbal words and records them as written words.
+This means you don’t have to type anything.

+If using a computer or the internet feels overwhelming, there are training courses available (see More Information for contact details).
-- Age UK may offer computer training.
+- **Age UK** may offer a computer training course near you.
-- Online Centres Network provides access and advice on computers across 6,000 UK centres.
+- **Online Centres Network** is made up of many organisations, with the mission to provide access and advice on computers and the internet.
+They have 6,000 centres around the UK.
-- Local libraries may have training opportunities.
+- You could ask at your **local library** to see if they offer computer training opportunities.

 **Choosing a device:**
 | Device | Pros | Cons |